Royden Park: Walled garden

 The park has a walled garden which was built in 1870 as the kitchen garden for Hill Bark house and is a fine example of Victorian architecture.
 The garden is used as a community resource.
 A laburnum arch was added by the Wirral Model Engineering Society who operate the miniature railway.
 Contained within the walls are a herb garden, a bog garden, a flower garden and a traditional cottage garden that originally grew plants for medicinal purposes.

-Model railways
+Miniature railways

 Wirral Model Engineers Society operate two miniature railways at the park.
 The society came into existence in 1961 and they have been developing the railway track and facilities ever since.
 The first railway is a combined 2½, 3½ and 5½ inch gauge raised track for detailed scale models of full size steam locomotives; this track was extended in 1980 to 1,200 feet.
 The second railway is a 7¼ inch gauge ridable miniature railway pulled by a traction locomotive; this track was extended to 2,267 feet in 2004.